 - Reviewing the treasury management function and ensuring officers are suitably qualified - Arranging external training for officers - Arranging training for those members charged with governance of the treasury management function

 RECOMMENDATIONS

-- 1. That Council formally approves the Treasury Management Policy and Strategy for 2019-20 and recommendations therein. - 2.
-That Council formally approves the Treasury Management Indicators, Prudential Indicators, the MRP Statement and recommendations therein.
+- 1. That Council formally approves the Treasury Management Policy and Strategy for 2020-21 and recommendations therein. - 2.
+That Council formally approves the Treasury Management Indicators, Prudential Indicators, the MRP Statement, the Investment Strategy and recommendations therein.